An interactive demo video is here: Part 2.

 Before I show you the visualization, a super-terse summary of the full picture:

-- Vector embeddings are generated by programs running on GPUs or CPUs, using machine learning models like the PyTorch Vision Transformer in my code.
-I feed in cat photos for “image recognition” and get vector embeddings back!
+- Embedding vectors are generated by programs running on GPUs or CPUs, using machine learning models like the PyTorch Vision Transformer in my code.
+I feed in cat photos for “image recognition” and get vectors (of embeddings) back!

 - These machine learning models are usually built and trained by large tech firms (Google, Meta, etc), AI startups or research institutions.